0xDBFB7/scientific_standards/README.md

 The reasons are very complicated for someone who does not know MS spectra from Adam, such as myself.
 But ultimately, all the techniques used are well-estabilished.
 Mass spectrometry was invented in 1918 and spectrometric line analysis has ~80 years of precedent, ICP-MS has been used since 1980 and best-practices abound, LIBS has been used [since the 1960s](https://arxiv.org/pdf/1407.0132.pdf).

-I believe this was an unforced error on the part of the literature.
-This paper did not need to be written, and there was absolutely no reason for it to be published.
-Or, alternatively, since the authors disagree with the retraction, if the paper is correct and the retraction was invalid, there is no reason why such ambiguity ever needed to exist.

 The paper's authors appear to be excellent scientists.
 The first author has since helped with interesting papers on all sorts of materials science.
 The second author has gone on to produce a great result in antibiotics.
 Perhaps I am too generous, but I do not believe it would be fair to blame the authors, considering that the peer-reviewers, presumably *experts in the field of spectroscopy*, did not see an issue.
-Neither can I blame the editors.
+Neither can I blame the editors, for the same reasons plus an overwhelming workload.

 First, (and, admittedly, with the benefit of post-hoc reasoning), the entire mistake could perhaps have been easily systematized into a checkbox that any of the reviewers could have verified quickly - or (speculation) potentially even automated by the journal: